hackclub/hackclub/workshops/orpheus_run/README.md

 Explanation: Similar to the above function, if the `obstacles` don't have the `move` class, we'll simply add it to its `classList`.

-If we `RUN` the code now, we won't much JavaScript into action because we haven't called our functions yet except the `jump()` function.
+If we `RUN` the code now, we won't see much JavaScript into action because we haven't called our functions yet except the `jump()` function.

 So let's create a `start()` function, which will start the game on clicking the start button!